Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Training Details

 The PARADIS model was trained on a distributed infrastructure comprising 32 NVIDIA H100 GPUs.
 We utilized Distributed Data Parallelism for inter-node communication and employed Automatic Mixed Precision (AMP) with the \texttt{bf16} data format to optimize numerical performance and memory efficiency.

-Phase 1 training, which involved $3 \cdot 10^{5}$ optimization steps at $1^\circ$ resolution with a global batch size of 32, was completed in 19 hours.
-This represents a total computational cost of approximately 608 GPU-hours and a training throughput of roughly 4.38 steps per second.
-The finetuning phases had a cost of 30 GPU-hours for Phase 2 and 10 GPU-hours for Phase 3.
-While GraphCast required roughly 4 weeks on 32 Cloud TPU v4 devices~\cite{lam2023learning} due to the $0.25^\circ$ resolution, PARADIS achieves competitive skill with only 608 GPU-hours on H100s.
-This represents an order-of-magnitude reduction in training energy.
+A first pre-training phase, consisting of \(1.5 \times 10^5\) optimization steps at \(1^\circ\) resolution with a global batch size of 32, was completed in 20 GPU-days.
+This was followed by a second phase of \(1 \times 10^5\) optimization steps at the native \(0.25^\circ\) resolution, which required 160 GPU-days.
+The autoregressive fine-tuning phase required an additional 61 GPU-days.
+While GraphCast required roughly 4 weeks on 32 Cloud TPU v4 devices~\citep{lam2023learning} due to the $0.25^\circ$ resolution, PARADIS achieves competitive skill with only 0.66 GPU-years on H100s.
+This can be attributed to our custom curriculum, where we initialize the 0.25-degree run with a trained 1-degree model.
 Inference cost scales predictably with grid resolution.
-On a single H100, a full 10-day autoregressive rollout takes 1.31\,s at $2^\circ$, 3.35\,s at $1^\circ$, and 55.78\,s at $0.25^\circ$.
-As expected, runtime increases steeply with finer grids due to the larger number of spatial degrees of freedom, while remaining in the sub-minute regime even at $0.25^\circ$.
+On a single H100, a full 10-day autoregressive rollout takes 1.31\,s at $2^\circ$, 3.35\,s at $1^\circ$, and 35\,s at $0.25^\circ$.
+As expected, runtime increases steeply with finer grids due to the larger number of spatial degrees of freedom, while remaining in the sub-minute regime at $0.25^\circ$, close to 30 seconds.

-To manage the memory footprint of our non-hierarchical architecture during the autoregressive fine-tuning stages (Phases 2 and 3), gradient checkpointing was enabled.
-This was a critical requirement for backpropagating through long-horizon rollouts of up to 12 steps, as it allowed the 1024-dimensional latent space and full-resolution grid to fit within the H100 device memory without resorting to spatial downsampling.
+To manage the memory footprint of our non-hierarchical architecture, gradient checkpointing was enabled.
+This was a critical requirement for backpropagating through two steps at a time, as it allowed the 1024-dimensional latent space and full-resolution grid to fit within the H100 device memory without resorting to spatial downsampling, which is characteristic of common ML weather models.